pabs3/webdl/README.md

 ## Cron scripted usage (autograbber.py)

-I have a shell script which looks something like this, I run it daily from crontab.
+You can schedule a regular download of your favourite shows.

 ```
 # m    h  dom mon dow   command
-  0    1   *   *   *     ./autograbber.py /path/to/video-dir/ /path/to/patterns.txt
+  0    1   *   *   *     ./autograbber.py /videos/ABC4Kids /videos/Insight
 ```

-The patterns.txt file should contain shell-style globs, something like:
+Each of these directories should contain a `.patterns.txt` with shell-style globs:

 ```
-ABC iView/*/QI*/*
+ABC iView/By Channel/ABC4Kids/*/*
-SBS/Programs/Documentary/*/*
+SBS/Channel/SBS1/Insight*
 ```

-The above will download all episodes of QI from ABC as well as every SBS documentary.
-Whenever an episode is downloaded it is recorded into downloaded_auto.txt.
+Whenever an episode is downloaded it is recorded into `.downloaded_auto.txt`.
 Even if you move the files somewhere else they will not be redownloaded.

 ## Bug reports